 For convenience, we summarize the stability regions of the fixed points in Table \ref{tab:stability regions}.

-Furthermore, we can combine the results presented in Tables \ref{tab: power-law solutions} and \ref{tab:stability regions} to draw a general qualitative conclusion on the fate of the vector fields and the metric as follows.
-If the all coupling constants are sufficiently small, the vector fields eventually vanish regardless of their relative values to each other.
-But if at least one of the coupling constants are sufficiently large, the vector field with largest coupling constant, says $\rho_\text{max}$, remains non-vanishing.
-Moreover, any vector field with coupling constant that is smaller but sufficiently close to $\rho_\text{max}$ remains non-vanishing as well.
-However, any vector field with coupling constant that is significantly smaller than $\rho_\text{max}$ eventually vanish.
-On the other hand, the fate of spacetime's metric depends on the number of non-vanishing vector fields.
-If there are three or two non-vanishing vector fields, the metric of spacetime in general approaches a general power-law BI metric.
-If only one vector field remains non-vanishing, the metric approaches a power-law rsBI metric.
-If all the vector fields vanish, then the metric approaches a power-law FLRW metric, which is consistent with the cosmic no-hair conjecture.
+Furthermore, we can combine the results presented in Tables \ref{tab: power-law solutions} and \ref{tab:stability regions} to draw a general qualitative conclusion on the fate of the vector fields and the metric of spacetime as follows.
+If all the coupling constants are sufficiently small, the vector fields are eventually diluted, regardless of their relative values with respect to each other.
+But if at least one of the coupling constants is sufficiently large, the vector field with the largest coupling constant, denoted by $\rho_\text{max}$, persists as the universe expands.
+Moreover, any vector field with a coupling constant that is smaller but sufficiently close to $\rho_\text{max}$ persists as well.
+However, any vector field with a coupling constant that is significantly smaller than $\rho_\text{max}$ is eventually diluted.
+On the other hand, the fate of spacetime's metric depends on the number of persisting vector fields.
+If there are three or two persisting vector fields, the metric of spacetime in general approaches a general power-law BI metric.
+If only one vector field persists, the metric approaches a power-law rsBI metric.
+If all the vector fields are diluted, then the metric approaches a power-law FLRW metric, which is consistent with the cosmic no-hair conjecture.